SmarterApp/RDW_Documentation/docs/Monitoring.md

 ORDER BY bucket DESC, delay;
 ```

+#### Validate Migrate Data Integrity
+There is a script that reports on data discrepancies between the data warehouse and the reporting data mart(s).
+Detailed instructions for running that scripts and interpreting the results can be found in [RDW_Schema](https://github.com/SmarterApp/RDW_Schema) under the `validation` folder.

 #### Monitor Migrate Failures
 The migrate process is managed by the “migrate-reporting” service.
 The service records its status into the table.
 For all possible migrate statuses please refer to `migrate_status` table: